Translation Hub Digitale Medizin

 BIH is cooperating with the Einstein Center Digital Future (ECDF), among other things by supporting the department with junior professorships.
 In addition, Prof. Dr. Axel Radlach Pries acts as spokesperson for the ECDF digital health department.

-Collaboration with Charité’s Institute of Medical Informatics (directed by Prof. Dr. Thomas Tolxdorff) and other related research areas and groups are in development.
+Collaboration with Charité's Institute of Medical Informatics (directed by Prof. Dr. Dr. Felix Balzer) and other related research areas and groups are in development.